DIY MCP server vs Contextflo for teams

 When DIY is the right call

-There are real cases where I'd tell you not to use us:
+There are real cases where I would tell you not to use us:

 - One technical user.
 All five gaps are about teams.
-Solo, they mostly don't exist.
+Solo, they mostly do not exist.

 - A short-lived prototype.
-If it gets thrown away next month, don't buy infrastructure for it.
+If it gets thrown away next month, do not buy infrastructure for it.

 - A genuinely non-sensitive database.
 Public datasets, test data, toy projects.

 - You want to learn how MCP works.
-Building a connector is a good weekend project.
-We'd encourage it.
+Building a connector is a good weekend project and we would encourage it.

 When it isn't

-The moment any of these become true, the DIY setup starts accruing risk faster than it saves money:
+The moment any of these becomes true, the DIY setup starts accruing risk faster than it saves money:

 - A second person wants access